How to Do a Cable Curl for Bigger Biceps

 - Hook a straight bar attachment up to a cable machine, and set the pulley to the low position.
 Grab the bar with your arms extended and hands shoulder-width apart, palms facing away from you.

-- Keeping your elbows tucked and your upper arms locked in place, curl the bar as close to your shoulders as you can.
+- Keeping your elbows tucked and your upper arms locked in place, lift the bar as close to your shoulders as you can.

 - Pause, squeeze the biceps as hard as possible, and then slowly lower the bar back to the starting position.